-Multiple sportsbooks listed on betting24.dk had Warrington as a heavy odds-on favorite to win the bout, considering that a Mara win would be a massive upset, giving him eleven to one odds.
+Multiple sportsbooks listed on2 had Warrington as a heavy odds-on favorite to win the bout, considering that a Mara win would be a massive upset, giving him eleven to one odds.

 Per his camp, Warrington, disappointed that he did not get his unification fight against WBA titleholder Xu Can, took the Mexican boxer lightly.
 He came in confident, starting slowly, hoping to pick up steam as time went on and as Lara got tired.
 However, the Mexican landed a left hook that hurt Warrington in the fourth round, and the Brit never recovered from that knockdown.
 His legs remained shaky for the remainder of the fight, allowing Lara to land multiple effective combinations as the rounds progressed before ultimately getting knocked out in the ninth out of the twelve scheduled sections of the contest.

 Now, on September 4th, the two boxers will again meet, at the Emerald Headingley Stadium in Leeds, Warrington’s hometown, in an eagerly awaited rematch.